flyerhzm/uniform_notifier/README.md

     gem install bugsnag

+if you want to notify by slack, you should install slack-notifier first

+    gem install slack-notifier

 ### add it into Gemfile (Bundler)

     gem "uniform_notifier"

-  you should add ruby-growl, ruby_gntp, xmpp4r, airbrake gem if you want.
+  you should add ruby-growl, ruby_gntp, xmpp4r, airbrake, bugsnag, slack-notifier gem if you want.

 ## Usage